-The answer lies in strategic employee recognition and reward programs that address the fundamental reasons employees leave, feeling undervalued, disconnected, and unappreciated.
+The answer lies in strategic employee recognition and reward programs that address the fundamental reasons employees leave: feeling undervalued, disconnected, and unappreciated.

 Why Employees Actually Leave